Rokiis1/roadmap/test_case_design/4_level/4_level_case_design.md

 Path testing provides a more thorough level of coverage compared to statement and branch testing because it verifies complete execution flows rather than individual parts of the code.

-However, as the number of conditions increases, the number of possible paths grows rapidly, making full path coverage difficult or impractical in systems.
+However, as the number of conditions increases, the number of possible paths grows rapidly, making full path coverage difficult or impractical in larger systems.
 Because of this, path testing is often applied selectively, focusing on the most critical or high-risk paths in the system.

+When loops are present, the number of paths becomes theoretically infinite.
+In practice, loop testing strategies focus on key iterations, **zero iterations** (skip the loop), **one iteration** (execute once) and **many iterations** (execute multiple times).
+This approach, known as **boundary testing for loops**, ensures that common loop-related defects are detected without attempting infinite path coverage.

 ## Differences Between Statement, Branch and Path Testing